 LiquaGen’s water softener resin is a large 1.5 cubic foot in size.
 It is shipped in three bags of half a cubic foot each.
 This is a fine mesh resin.
 It is a white, powdery resin with grains that are a little bigger than sand grains.

 Replacing hard ions like magnesium and calcium, in comes sodium ions as softer alternatives for your water.

-This water softener resin is touted as a high quality resin that is made for the treatment of food, beverages and water, including water used as an ingredient for food.
+This high quality water softener resin is made for the treatment of food, beverages and water, including water used as an ingredient for food.

 Included with these three bags of resin is a funnel.
 You might have a special funnel for pouring in your new resin in, but in case you don’t, this bag of resin has you covered.
 Funnels make changing your resin easy and mess free.